ItsTehBrian/BlankGradleKotlinDSLPaperPlugin/README.md

 # BlankGradleKotlinDSLPaperPlugin
-A blank Gradle plugin, using the Kotlin DSL, configured for Paper plugin development.
+A blank Gradle project, using the Kotlin DSL, configured for Paper plugin development.

 ## Why?